alaa-okasha/react-quiz/README.md

 # React Quiz 🧠

-A dynamic and interactive quiz application built with React.js using modern hooks (useReducer, useEffect) that fetches questions from a local JSON server and provides an engaging quiz-taking experience with real-time feedback.
+A dynamic and interactive quiz application built with React.js using modern hooks (useReducer, useEffect) that fetches questions and provides an engaging quiz-taking experience with real-time feedback.

 ## 🌟 Features

 - **State Management with useReducer**: Robust state management using React's useReducer hook for complex state logic
-- **Dynamic Question Loading**: Fetches questions from a local JSON server (localhost:8000)
+- **Dynamic Question Loading**: Fetches questions from a questions.json file located in the public/ folder, making it easy to update questions without changing the source code.
 - **Interactive Quiz Flow**: Start screen → Active quiz → Results screen with smooth transitions
 - **Real-time Score Tracking**: Instant point calculation based on correct answers
 - **Progress Indicator**: Visual progress bar showing current question and accumulated points